Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     The Codec class descriptor.
 Calling
     :ref:`VIDIOC_QUERYCTRL` for this control will
     return a description of this control class.
-This description can be used as the caption of a Tab page in a GUI, for example.
+This description can be used as the woke caption of a Tab page in a GUI, for example.

 .. _v4l2-mpeg-stream-type: